jisensee/charly/documentation/variables.md

 # Variables

 Charly has a set of preinitialized variables.
-It is also possible to define custom variables with the = command.
+It is also possible to define custom variables with the `=` command.
 Variable names can only be one character long and defining custom variables overrides the default meaning of the chosen character.
-Variables can not only be String or Integers, but also Commands.
-This allows to save a set of commands in a variable to use it multiple times.
+Variables can be of any type, including Commands.
+The latter allows to save a set of commands in a variable to use it multiple times.

 Name | Type | Value | Remark
 :--: | ---- | ----- | ------